|In the name of

 [2:185] Ramadan is the month during which the Quran was revealed, providing guidance for the people, clear teachings, and the statute book.
 Those of you who witness this month shall fast therein.
 Those who are ill or traveling may substitute the same number of other days.
 GOD wishes for you convenience, not hardship, that you may fulfill your obligations, and to glorify GOD for guiding you, and to express your appreciation.

 There is also no compulsion in religion (2:256).
-That is why it is not righteous to punish or criticize others who cannot fast, may choose not to fast, or follow another religion which does not specify fasting.
+That is why it is not righteous to punish others who choose not to fast.
 When Muslims are fasting, it does not mean they should turn unpleasant and intolerant, and make it difficult for others to lead a normal life, eating and drinking as they wish to.
-As long as people are not opposing or oppressing you because of your religion (60:8-9), showing kindness and tolerance of people’s choices is actually a better way of inviting people to Islam rather than forcing it upon them.
+As long as people are not opposing or oppressing you because of your religion (60:8-9), showing kindness and tolerance of people’s choices is actually a better way of inviting people to God's religion rather than forcing it upon them.

-Ramadan fasting is one of the many gifts from God.
-But it does not mean that any religious acts such as Salat and Zakat during this month makes them any more special than doing them during the rest of the year.
-Giving Zakat and praying only during Ramadan does not give your soul any more credit than if you did them throughout the year -- as they are required to be done.
+Fasting is one of the many gifts from God.
+But it does not mean that worship practices such as the Contact Prayers (Salat) or the obligatory charity (Zakat) during this month makes them more or less holy.
+Some people pray and do their charity only in Ramadan.
+We should submit to God who tells us to perform Salat and give Zakat at all times.
 It is also a wrong belief that during Ramadan the soul is built up so strong that it will help overlook your sins through the rest of the year.

 After Ramadan ends, people may get together to congratulate each other for fulfilling such a great gift from God.
 Some may add a feast to enjoy the company of fellow Submitters, exchange congratulations and greetings and commemorate God in some manner.
 It is not forbidden or wrong to congratulate and celebrate God's gift of fasting, provided it is not made into a religious requirement.
 It should be a personal choice and absolutely optional because it is not a religious commandment by God (there is no mention in the Quran of an Eid celebration after fasting / Ramadan).
 Also, just like there is no extra Salat Prayer as mentioned earlier, there is no such thing as an ‘Eid’ Salat prayer which is performed in congregation on the first morning after fasting.
 Observing an "Eid prayer" is an innovation.